 Through Dan Brown’s best-selling novels, you can travel to sacred sites and marvel at modern masterpieces.
 Visit these locations via the award-winning imagination of Dan Brown by reading his books or exploring them in person to separate fact from fiction.

 Originally published January 2018, this article has been updated to include destinations featured in Dan Brown’s most recent novel Origin.

 Dan Brown, the best-selling author of The Da Vinci Code, was recently hosted here in Kansas City by Rainy Day Books to talk about his new book, Origin.
 After a few remarks, the creator of character Robert Langdon spent most of his time interacting with a packed house in an extended Q&A session.

 A woman in the audience told Dan Brown that she was terrified of flying, and she thanked him for allowing her to “travel” to places she would never personally visit through his books.
 Her remarks made me think about how Dan Brown’s books had influenced my own travels.

 After reading The Da Vinci Code, I went out of my way to visit the Saint-Sulpice on my next trip to Paris.
-While reading Inferno, I learned I would be in our Turkish office on business.
-Although the schedule was demanding, I was able to dedicate a few hours of personal time to see the local sights that played a role in my favorite of Dan Brown’s novels.
+While reading Inferno, I learned I would be traveling to our Turkish office for business meetings.
+Although the schedule was demanding, I was able to dedicate a few hours of personal time to see the local sights of Istanbul that played a role in my favorite of Dan Brown’s novels.